 When working in high-tech environments, including those that involve software applications, operating industrial equipment, or consumer products, you need to make sure that complex topics are simplified for your target audience.
 That’s where technical writing comes in handy!
 Quality technical writing can minimize misinterpretation and prevent the risk of human errors.

 Good documentation also results in useful, relevant, and accurate information to allow a set of actions from the audience in pursuit of a defined goal.
-The goal may be to safely consume a packaged food, comply with a law, coach a sports team, or analyze a product catalog.
+The goal may be to safely consume packaged food, comply with a law, coach a sports team, or analyze a product catalog.
 If the action requires skill or expertise to perform, then technical writing is a necessary component.

 Now that you can see how helpful technical writing can be, how do you choose which is the best technical writing tool for you?
 Here’s a list of the best 6 tools, with their functionalities, that will help you find the perfect fit.

-Top 6 Technical Writing Tools Out There
+List of Top 6 Technical Writing Tools for better Documentation:

 Technical writing tools have come a long way since the days of using Notepad, boring Microsoft Word, or Google Docs.
 There’s a whole new age of tools and software out there that make the process of technical documentation dynamic and fun.
 Let’s hop into the list of best technical writing tools in 2020!